mgalushka/PyCryptax/README.md

-# PyCryptax
+# StocksTax

-Pycryptax calculates capital gains using transactions and price data from CSV files for shares transactions.
+StocksTax calculates capital gains using transactions and price data from CSV files for shares transactions.
 Capital gains are calculated according to section 104 holding; 30-day bed and breakfasting; and same-day rules.